matthewearl/pyquake/README.md

 *Disclaimer*:  I work on this project in my own time, as such other projects might take priority.
 Don't expect responses to issues or PRs.
+If you're interested in maintaining this project, I encourage you to make a fork.

 # PyQuake